frysop/sewsocial/README.md

 ### Reasons to Sew Section
  - This section allows users to see the types of classes available and gives them an idea of what new skill they can learn in each class.
- - Users will see the social side of the classes with a link to the gallery page, showing pohots of other users socialising.
+ - Users will see the social side of the classes with a link to the gallery page, showing photos of other users socialising.
  - Users can access the gallery from this section to see what previous class attendes have made, encouraging them to imagine what they could create if they took up sewing.

 ![Reasons to Sew](/assets/media/sewReasons.png)